-- Query languages like SQL or OQL are declarative. - The task of the query compiler is to generate a query evaluation plan. (query execution plan, QEP) - The QEP is an operator tree with physical algebraic operators as nodes. - The QEP is executed (e.g. interpreted) by the runtime system.
+- Query languages like SQL or OQL are declarative. - The task of the query compiler is to generate a query evaluation plan. (query execution plan, QEP) - The QEP is an operator tree with physical algebraic operators as nodes.

+The QEP is interpreted by the runtime system.